 Saga Dawa Festival

-The exact date of the celebration of the Saga Dawa Festival varies from year to year because it is based on the Tibetan Calendar which is a lunisolar calendar and is different from the Roman Calendar.
+The exact date of the celebration of the Saga Dawa varies from year to year because it is based on the Tibetan Calendar, which is a lunisolar calendar and is different from the Roman Calendar.
 The lunisolar calendar indicates the time of the solar year and the moon phase.
 The Tibetan year is sometimes composed of 12 lunar months and sometimes 13 lunar months.
-For this reason, the exact date of the Saga Dawa Festival varies from year to year.
-In 2024, it will be celebrated from the 23rd of May according to Roman Calendar.
-Hence, if you plan to attend the Saga Dawa Festival this year, you can include May 23rd on your tour.
+For this reason, the exact date of the Saga Dawa varies from year to year.
+In 2026, it will be celebrated on the 31st of May according to the Roman Calendar.
+So if you plan to attend, you can schedule your tour around this date or within the following two weeks to experience related celebrations.

 Things to Expect During the Saga Dawa Festival